UWPRG/MOLSIM-2020/W1/README.md

 In the same script, you will also print all odd numbers to a file called "yourname_odd.txt", and all even numbers to a  file called "yourname_even.txt"

 2.)
-Make the script executable and direct the output to a file titled "yourname.txt"
+Make the script executable, run your script, and direct the output to a file titled "yourname.txt"

 3.)
-Upload all three text files to github
+Upload all three text files to github, as well as your script which should be titled name.sh
 ```